-Using WebSockets · Cloudflare Workers docs
+Using WebSockets

 A Worker can also establish a WebSocket connection to a remote server.

-We do not currently support the client implementation described above within a Worker.
-Instead, WebSockets are established by making a fetch request to a URL with the upgrade header set.
+Cloudflare does not currently support the client implementation described above within a Worker.
+Instead, WebSockets are established by making a fetch request to a URL with the

-// If the WebSocket handshake completed successfully, then the
+async function websocket(url) { // Make a fetch request including `Upgrade: websocket` header. // The Workers Runtime will automatically handle other requirements // of the WebSocket protocol, like the Sec-WebSocket-Key header. let resp = await fetch(url, { headers: { Upgrade: 'websocket', }, });

-// Call accept() to indicate that you'll be handling the socket here
+// If the WebSocket handshake completed successfully, then the // response has a `webSocket` property. let ws = resp.webSocket; if (!ws) { throw new Error("server didn't accept WebSocket"); }

-// in JavaScript, as opposed to returning it on to a client.
+// Call accept() to indicate that you'll be handling the socket here // in JavaScript, as opposed to returning it on to a client. ws.accept();

 }